Verwegener-Vogel/bfc3000/README.md

 Using [this instruction](https://learn.sparkfun.com/tutorials/openlog-hookup-guide) you should update to the newest firmware.
 It is required to use full FAT32 formatted cards.

+###Modifications to hardware, software and libs for ESP8266 version

+####IoT Service

+For easier logging and saving in complexity and hardware parts a IoT service is used. (http://data.sparkfun.com) is used by this sketch.
+The service is a RESTful web service and I recommend using the GET method.

+Sparkfun has a in build time stamp functionality.
+With this feature enable there is even room to scrap the SNTP and use the web service's time.
+The ESP sketch uses both variants.

 ###Schematics for 328 version###
 Downloadable from [this repository](bfc3000_atmega328.fzz).
 The software used is free and called [Fritzing](http://fritzing.org).
 Not in best shape as there is only one board produced until now.